EXL/P2kElfs/Neko/skin/ReadMe.md

 ## Convertion "bmp2ani" tool

 All sprites are limited to any 16 colors from RGB565 color space, most tested with 15 colors.
+Max tested sprite resolution is 40x40 pixels.
+The characters' face should be directed to the left side.

 ### Dependencies